20 Week Ban

 The majority of voters — Democrats (78%), Republicans (62%), and Independents (71%) — say this is the wrong issue for Congress and their state legislators to be spending time on.

-Here is what you need to know about the Graham Bill and watch the videos below for personal stories about the real life consequences of these bils:
+Here is what you need to know about the real-life consequences of these 20-week bans:

 - Marginalizes Women with Limited Exceptions for Rape, Incest, and Health of the Woman:

-Sen. Graham is not a doctor, and he shouldn’t have the right to take options away from doctors in dangerous medical situations, or force a woman to carry a pregnancy to term with no chance of survival.
-Worse, the bill criminalizes doctors, with imprisonment of up to five years, fines, or both.
+Politicians are not doctors, and they shouldn’t have the right to take options away from doctors in dangerous medical situations, or force a woman to carry a pregnancy to term with no chance of survival.
+Worse, 20-week bans could criminalize doctors — with imprisonment, fines, or both.
 Doctors oppose these laws because they prevent them from giving their patients the best health care possible in an individual situation.
 Medical organizations like the Physicians for Reproductive Health and the American Congress of Obstetricians and Gynecologists (ACOG) have condemned 20-week ban proposals.

 The Real-Life Consequences: